Authentic Beef Enchiladas

 - Add in the spices.
 Stir to form a thick paste.

 - Stir in the broth and tomato paste.
 Stir until smooth.
-Bring the mixture to a simmer then reduce the heat.
-Stir occasionally.
+Continue to heat to just below a simmer, sauce will thicken slightly.

-- Spread enchilada sauce into the bottom of a glass 9×13 baking dish.
+- Spread enchilada sauce into the bottom of a glass 9x13 baking dish.
 Set aside.

 - Heat vegetable or canola oil over medium heat in a medium size skillet.